JorMerr/Movies-ETL/README.md

 ![movies_query](https://github.com/JorMerr/Movies-ETL/blob/main/Resources/movies_query.PNG)

 The following image shows the much larger ratings_file storing the transformed data from the original ratings.csv file has been loaded correctly.
-The original ratings.csv file was one of the larger file sizes of our original dataset at approximately 692MB, much larger than the file size limit for GitHub remote storage.

 ![ratings_query](https://github.com/JorMerr/Movies-ETL/blob/main/Resources/ratings_query.PNG)

-Project completed by Jordan Merritt
+The original ratings.csv file was one of the larger file sizes of our original dataset at approximately 692MB, much larger than the file size limit for GitHub remote storage.